visual-learning/generative-modeling/README.md

    2. Find $x_{\tau_{i - 1}}$ using the equations above.
 3. Return $x_0$

 #### Question 3.2.1: Implement the DDIM sampling method.
-Below is an example of some generated samples from the pretrained model.
+Below is an example of some generated samples from the pre-trained model.
 (5 points)

 <img src="./diffusion/sample_images/ddim.png" width="400px"><img>

 #### Question 3.2.2: DDIM Analysis (4 points)
-* Describe the performance of DDIM sampling with different number of sampled timestamps (S).
-Plot generated samples with atleast 3 different values of S. Discuss any potential trade-offs for choosing S. (2 points)
+* Describe how the performance of DDIM sampling varies with different number of sampled timestamps (S).
+Plot generated samples with at least 3 different values of S. Discuss any potential trade-offs for choosing S. (2 points)

 * Describe the performance of DDIM sampling with different $\eta$ values.
-Plot generated samples with atleast 3 different values of $\eta$.
+Plot generated samples with at least 3 different values of $\eta$.
 Discuss any potential trade-offs for choosing $\eta$.
 (2 points)

 #### Question 3.2.4: Other sampling methods for diffusion models (4 points)
 * Describe and implement another sampling method with the diffusion model for inference and describe the advantages and disadvantages of your idea.

 #### Question 3.2.5: Comparison with GANs and VAEs (2 points)
 * Compare the quality of the generated samples from the diffusion model with GANs and VAEs.
-Include both quantiative (FID) and qualitative analysis.
+Include both quantitative (FID) and qualitative analysis.

 ## Relevant papers: